Thursday, 30 August 2018

 21st August 2018.

-This two days trip was planned to visit Temples in Western Ganga and Nulamba regions, which are once under the control of Chozha Dynasty.
+This two-day trip was planned to visit Temples in the Western Ganga and Nulamba regions, which were once under the control of the Chozha Dynasty.
 Our first visit was to the Panchalingeshwara Temple, at Begur, a southern part of Bangalore.
 The temple complex consists of 5 Shiva Linga Temples and Parvathi Sannadhi.

 Moolavar : 1.
 Sri Nageswara Swamy